IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

 **What if somebody accidentally changes the name of the executor bean or makes a mistake in the @Async argument value?**
 We'll figure it out neither at compile time nor at the application startup.
 Instead, we'll get a [NoSuchBeanDefinitionException](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/NoSuchBeanDefinitionException.html) just when we call the async method for the first time.
 Hopefully, we have integration tests that will catch this problem.
 But in practice, the async effect is often disabled in favor of easier and more predictable testing, or Spring configuration for testing differs too much from the production one.

+**What if we annotate private method with @Async?**

+Private methods will be executed synchronously without any warning due to the limitations of Spring AOP.

 **What if the async method throws an uncaught exception?**

 Client object won't see this exception because it will be thrown in a different thread.
 But Spring cares about us providing an [AsyncUncaughtExceptionHandler](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/aop/interceptor/AsyncUncaughtExceptionHandler.html) hack to handle these unforunate exceptions.